darkskyapp/binary-search/README.md

 Be advised that passing in a comparator function is *required*.
 Since you're probably using one for your sort function anyway, this isn't a big deal.

+You may also, optionally, specify an input range as the final two parameters, in case you want to limit the search to a particular range of inputs.
+However, be advised that this is generally a bad idea (but sometimes bad ideas are necessary).

 License
 -------